p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 some trivial implementations (like pretty printers, dispatchers etc).
 Some code fragments (not put into the project yet can be found [here](https://github.com/p-pavel/osgi-scala-maven/tree/main/modelling/macros/src/main/scala/com/perikov/cassandra/macros), along with [some experiments on describing Cassandra native protocols](https://github.com/p-pavel/osgi-scala-maven/tree/main/modelling/cassandra/src/main/scala/com/perikov/cassandra/protocol/grammar)
-- capture some Cassandra usage patterns (like implementing caches...)
+- capture some Cassandra usage patterns (like implementing caches)
-- captue some general design and architecture patterns in modern software development that are repeated over and over again "by simple textual description".
-I'm talking things like event sourcing, CQRS, etc.
+- capture some general design and architecture patterns in modern software development that are repeated over and over again.
+I'm talking abot things like event sourcing, CQRS, etc. Ideally, we could have a specification in Scala that can be refined for particular project and then implemented by extending resulting specification trait

-If somebody interested in this area, I would be happy to collaborate, please contact me `pavel@perikov.com`
+If somebody interested in this area, I would be happy to collaborate, please contact me `pavel@perikov.com` or join the [discussions](https://github.com/p-pavel/com.perikov.cql/discussions/2)

-My other areas of interest include OSGi and Scala, trying to do something with microservices catastrophe, provide tool to automate all aspects of targeting OSGi containers for deployment, tools to automate bringing existing Scala projects to OSGi, etc.

-In some distant future I also very interested in researching the possibility of IDE that takes focus from "library dependency management" to what is really needed: package dependency management.

 ## About the author

 I started working in software development in 1994.
-Since I worked professionally with languages like C++/C, Java, Scala, Smalltalk, Python, Haskell, Agda, C# etc, in roles from software developer to the lead for several groups of 80+ developer in total, with systems ranging from distributed realtime simulation to banking software.
+Since then I worked professionally with languages like C++/C, Java, Scala, Smalltalk, Python, Haskell, Agda, C# and more

+I worked in roles ranging from software developer to researcher and department head.

 If you're interested, please join the [discussion](https://github.com/p-pavel/com.perikov.cql/discussions/2)

 If you're interested in my future work in this area, please consider [becoming a sponsor](https://github.com/sponsors/p-pavel).

 You can contact me at <pavel@perikov.com>